renan-bueno/aws-resource-inventory-automation/README.md

    * AWS CLI configured with appropriate credentials.
    * Git installed on your machine.
    * Visual Studio Code or another code editor.
+2. Create three S3 Bucket for EC2, RDS and S3.
+   * Create three S3 bucket to store all the CSV files generated across different accounts.
+This bucket's name should be consistent in the Python code and CloudFormation templates.
+     Example: ```aws s3api create-bucket --bucket centralized-bucket-name --region your-region```

+     **Note**:
+     - If it is multiple accounts, apply the Cross-Account Bucket Policy.
+The bucket policy in json format is in S3BucketsPermission.txt
 2. Clone the Repository:
    * Open your terminal and run the following command to clone the repository: